Skip To Main Content

 Coming out of the break, the Knights immediately re-seized the momentum as Joe Alie scored off the feed from Washington, John Alie found Moore for a goal, and Michael Blaymires got on the board off a pass from Moore to stretch the lead back to four before two minutes had elapsed in the third quarter.
 The Lakers answered with another goal, but were unable to get any closer, as two more goals from John Alie were followed by goals from Healy and Moore to widen the gap to 13-6.
 The Knights remained in control from that point forward as Blaymires, Moore, Jack Fischel and John Alie all scored in the fourth quarter to put the game on ice.

-John Alie led the way for the Knights with 11 shots, eight shots on goal, five goals and three assists.
-His eight total points were one shy of a program record.
+John Alie led the way for the Knights with 10 shots (seven on goal), four goals and three assists.
 Moore scored a career high-tying three goals on eight shots and four shots on goal to go along with two assists.
-Blaymiers, Healy, and Joe Alie each had two goals.
+Joe Alie supplied three goals and one assist.
+Blaymires and Healy had two goals apiece.
 Healy's two were a career high.
 Prosser's goal was the first of the freshman attack/midfield's career.
 Niko Madden led the Knights with a career-high seven ground balls and Nolan Hudnut recorded 13 saves at goalie.

 As a team, the Knights outshot Mercyhurst 42-34 overall and 24-22 in shots on goal.
 Bellarmine finished with a 16-12 advantage in won faceoffs and had nine assists on their 17 goals.